 - Georgia law requires that watering of lawns and outdoor plants must be restricted to the hours of 4 pm and 10 am.
 One inch of rain or water every 7-10 days is all your plants need.

 - Set your lawn mower blades to the right height depending on the species and climate.
 Longer blades of grass will develop a deeper root system that can collect more water and nutrients from the soil and are more resistant to drought.

 - Sweep away lawn clipping from your driveway and walkways rather than using a hose to wash away debris.

 - Plant native species or plants well adapted to your region.
 Group plants with the same watering needs together.

 - Click here for more info on water-wise landscaping

 Smyrna residents can pick up test tablets to see if they have a leaky toilet and a high-efficiency retrofit faucet aerator here.
 Old toilets can be dropped off at “CHaRM“ which is the Center for the Hard to Recycle Materials in Atlanta

 Remember: We do not have an endless water supply, every drop counts!

-Elizabeth is serving as an intern with Keep Smyrna Beautiful for the Fall 2019 semester.
-She is currently studying environmental geosciences at Georgia State University with focuses on water science and sustainability.
+Elizabeth served as an intern with Keep Smyrna Beautiful for the Fall 2019 semester.
+She studied environmental geosciences at Georgia State University with focuses on water science and sustainability.
 She is passionate about protecting and preserving the earth’s natural resources and hopes to share proactive ways that we can all contribute to creating a healthier, more sustainable planet.